deepsweet/start/README.md

 ]
 ```

 So every task between them should rely on the first structure and provide the second one.
+See [start-babel](https://github.com/start-runner/babel) and [start-less](https://github.com/start-runner/less) as an examples.

 #### `taskName(log)`